Skip to content

 • How many bags fit with all seats used?

-With every seat full in the 15-passenger, plan for carry-ons behind the last row.
-Full-size checked bags plus all 15 seats occupied is tight; you'll want to either pack soft-sided, remove a rear bench row, or split overflow onto laps.
-The 12-passenger is roomier for bags at full capacity.
+With every seat full in the 15-passenger, plan for carry-ons only behind the last row.
+Full-size checked bags plus 15 passengers is tight — seats don't come out, so the fix is soft-sided duffels (they pack flat and stack), or a mix of carry-ons on laps.
+The 12-passenger has slightly more cargo at full capacity, but the same rule applies: pack soft.

 03